germanortola/airbnb-bcn/README.md

 Also downloads data through API.
 Once the data is ready, it is visualized to provide with insights to answer the questions that drive this analysis.

+What was the current situation of Airbnb in Barcelona as for 2022?

+What is the price range?
+How many locations are in the city?
+How are these locations distributed?
+What do guests say about Airbnb in Barcelona?
+How much of the accommodation offer does Airbnb represent?

 ### Second: Collecting the data
 Dowloaded the main database for this project from Inside Airbnb